-Under The Skin is a horror movie wearing the guise of a slice of life-esque domestic drama.
-Jonathan Glazer’s long-awaited The Zone of Interest is no less distressing than his last film—the 2013 masterpiece Under The Skin—and though he’s traded the gloomy Glasgow setting of his sci-fi feature for the idyllic calm of the Polish countryside, barely concealed beneath the surface lies a film that exposes the pitch black soul of humanity.
+The Zone of Interest is a horror movie wearing the guise of a slice of life-esque domestic drama.
+Jonathan Glazer’s long-awaited latest is no less distressing than his previous film—the 2013 masterpiece Under The Skin—and though he’s traded the gloomy Glasgow setting of his sci-fi feature for the idyllic calm of the Polish countryside, barely concealed beneath the surface lies an unyielding exposé on the pitch black soul of humanity.

 The film follows a family living a generally peaceful existence at their home in Auschwitz, the patriarch of which is soon revealed to be Nazi commander Rudolf Höss, stationed there to oversee and implement the operation of the extermination camp just beyond their garden fence.
 We follow the daily rituals of Rudolf, his wife Hedwig, and their three kids, as the tragedy of the Holocaust rages, mostly unseen but very much heard, in the background of a Polish summer.

 With Under The Skin, Glazer cemented himself as a master of the audio-visual, and The Zone of Interest, reuniting the filmmaker with experimental pop musician and composer (and bonafide genius) Mica Levi, not only surpasses the mastery of the audio in Skin but reinvents itself in awe-inspiring new ways.

 Glazer and Levi have weaved sound and image in ways that shake the bones at moments you least suspect.
 The tranquillity of a garden, the trickling of nearby bodies of water, and the sounds of birds working on a cool summer day are interwoven with earth-tremoring bass, twisted, screeching synths and the marriage of screams and gunshots in the distance; the beauty of nature coming in violent collision with the destruction wrought by evil men.